Selectable Set Randomized Kaczmarz: Convergence analysis

 \begin{corollary} When using probabilities proportional to the squared row norms $p_i = \normsq{\mA_i}/\normsq{\mA}_F$, the iterates of NSSRK (\Cref{algo:nssrk}) satisfy \Cref{eqn:bai-wu-best-case}. \end{corollary} \begin{proof} By \Cref{cor:n-rownorm}, we have the desired result

 \end{proof}

 Since NSSRK satisfies \Cref{eqn:bai-wu-best-case} while RGRK only satisfies \Cref{eqn:bai-wu-rate}, one might incorrectly assume that NSSRK will outperform RGRK.
 However, as we observe in \Cref{sec:experiments}, this is not the case.
 RGRK significantly outperforms NSSRK and GSSRK, neglecting CPU time.
 This discrepancy between convergence results and observed performance suggests that \Cref{eqn:bai-wu-rate} is not the tightest possible convergence result for RGRK.
-Indeed, RGRK was recently shown to satisfy the tighter convergence result \cite{gower2021adaptive}
+Indeed, RGRK was recently shown to satisfy the tighter convergence result \cite{gower2021adaptive} based on the constant $\sigma_\infty^2(\mA)$, defined as